ilyakaznacheev/public/en/how-i-write-my-unit-tests-in-go-quickly.md

 }
 ```

 Simple, huh?
-But when you have to do that 100+ times it become a little bit boring...
+But when you have to do that 100+ times it becomes a little bit boring...
 You don't have to wait 'till a [boreout](https://en.wikipedia.org/wiki/Boreout)!
 Just use shortcuts:

 ```go
 import "github.com/stretchr/testify/assert"